turboladen/hairballs/README.md

 ### Themes ###

 Initially *themes* are for defining an IRB prompt using a cleaner API than the one provide by IRB.
-They are reusable and can be switched on the fly, without reloading.
-Hairballs also provides methods for dealing with dependencies and getting those depedencies to play nice with Bundler.
+They are a) reusable and b) can be switched on the fly, without requiring a reload of IRB.
+Hairballs also provides methods for dealing with dependencies and getting those dependencies to play nice with Bundler.

 **Example: A Rails Theme**